 Most of violinists will get started by simply connecting the electric violin to the amp with a jack cable.
 However, if you want to launch into effects, both connecting and setting up would be a bit more complex.

 This is why we have come up with an illustration of the different connectivity options for an electric violin.
 Those examples can obviously be modified according to your needs, and some of the items can be removed and/or replaced by others.
-In this article, we don’t present solution to plug in an electric violin to a computer for a sound record.
-We wrote another article for this special case.

 The simple connection: the amp